vaibhavpatidar12/Computer-And-Networking-Essentials/test.md

 * **Direct Current (DC)**: Constant flow of electricity in one direction.
 * **Alternating Current (AC)**: Flow of electricity that changes direction periodically.

----

-Let me know if you'd like this formatted into a PDF, Word file, or webpage!